(Updated January 2013)

 When gas stunning systems are compared to electrical stunning, the trade off between stressful reactions to the gas and a reduction in handling stress by eliminating live shackling must be considered.
 Eletrical stunning provides instant insensibility, but live shackling is definitely bad for bird welfare.
 It is my opinion that overall bird welfare would be improved with gas stunning even if there is some discomfort before the bird looses consciousness.
 If most of the birds constantly flap or try to escape from the container, electrical stunning would provide better welfare.
 Reactions that are limited to gasping and head shaking only would probably be less distressful to the birds than live shackling.

 Therefore I recommend that commercial systems should be evaluated by direct observations of the birds when they first enter the gas until they fall over (lose posture) and become insensible.
+Research done with an EEG shows that when a bird loses posture and the ability to stand, it has become unconscious (Benson et al., 2012).
 Commercial systems should have either windows or video cameras so that the birds can be observed while the system is in operation.
 Direct observation is the only way to verify that a commercial system is inducing insensibility with a minimum of discomfort.
 In any type of controlled atmosphere stunning system, there is a likely to be some discomfort before insensibility is induced.
 There may be a trade off between some discomfort during insensibility induction but the plus side is much less pre-stunning handling stress.

 Birds reactions to induction of insensibility should be rated.
 Wing flapping AFTER the birds fall over (lose posture) is not a welfare concern and should be ignored.
 It may be a commercial concern due to wing breakage, but it is not a welfare concern if it occurs after the bird is insensible.
 Broken wings that occur before the birds become insensible are a major welfare concern.